 - Think about what you need.
 Do you actually need it?
 If so, only buy items you really love and don’t be tempted to take home more than you planned.
 This way, you don’t collect unnecessary clothes and develop your own personal style.

 - It’s not exactly your style but it’s on sale and would be nice to have – STOP!
 Impulse purchases and sale buys are among the most common articles lingering unworn in your closet.
 Don’t let yourself be tricked into buying cheap sale items – no matter the discount.

 - Trends are short-lived, your taste in clothes isn’t.
 Trend shopping falls under the category of “Stress and Self-indulgence Shopping”.
 This we can avoid.
 If you’re on the fence about something you see in the store, sleep on it.
 If you can’t stop thinking about it and have already mixed and matched it with ten other items in your minimalist wardrobe in your closet, then it might be a new favorite.
 Go for it.
 If not, forget about it.

 - Treating yourself to something nice once in a while is okay.
 But too often we buy things not for their intended purpose or because we need them but just because we want to indulge ourselves with something materially rewarding.
 Take the high road and go shopping only when you need to.

 - Be mindful of materials.
 Natural fibers such as cotton, linen, hemp, wool and silk etc. are long-lasting.
 Synthetic fibers such as polyester start to stink pretty quickly, can be uncomfortable and play a substantial role in the accumulation of microplastic pollution in the oceans.

 This article was translated from German to English by Evan Binford.
-You can view the original here: Der minimalistische Kleiderschrank – Tipps & Tricks.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Der minimalistische Kleiderschrank – Tipps & Tricks.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.